chaos-polymtl/lethe/doc/source/examples/sharp-immersed-boundary-solver/sedimentation-64-particles/sedimentation-64-particles.rst

       end
     end

-Here we define the 5 ``no slip`` boundary for all the box walls and let the boundary with ``id=5`` free to represent the top of the box.
+Here we define the 5 ``no slip`` boundaries for all the box walls and let the 6th boundary free, to represent the top of the box.
 We refer the reader to the :doc:`../../../parameters/cfd/boundary_conditions_cfd` section on how those boundaries are defined.

 .. note::
 	The boundary id of dealii rectangular mesh are numbered as such:  :math:`x_{min}=0`, :math:`x_{max}=1`, :math:`y_{min}=2`, :math:`y_{max}=3`, :math:`z_{min}=4`, :math:`z_{max}=5`.